-- 26. If an applicant has more than £16,000, no council tax reduction is payable under this scheme. - 27.
+- 25. Subject to paragraph 6, if an applicant has more than £16,000, no council tax reduction is payable under this scheme. - 26.
 All capital is taken into account in the calculation of the award, including income treated as capital, unless it is listed in Appendix 5 in which case it is ignored.
 The capital of a child or young person who is a member of the applicant's family is also ignored.
-The capital of an applicant's partner is treated as if it belonged to the applicant. - 28.
+The capital of an applicant's partner is treated as if it belonged to the applicant. - 27.
 Certain types of income are treated as capital.
 See Annex 7 for a full list.